 The JSI project worked with 16 nongovernmental organizations that provide HIV services in sub-Saharan Africa.
-JSI provided technical assistance to the NPI grantees in HIV prevention and care services, child health, nutrition, and family planning as well as financial management and compliance with USG regulations, and organizational development through both the New Partner's Initiative Technical Assistance (NuPITA) mechanism, funded by USAID.
+JSI provided technical assistance to the NPI grantees in HIV prevention and care services, financial management and compliance with USG regulations, and organizational development through both the New Partner's Initiative Technical Assistance (NuPITA) mechanism, funded by USAID.